A project of Rabbi Cindy Enger and Rabbi Jill Zimmerman

 The Counting of the Omer begins on the second night of Passover.
 The tradition includes the offering of a blessing and an actual counting of what day of the Omer it is.
 Since the Jewish day begins at sundown, we count the Omer in the evening.
 We do this for 49 days.

-Because the Omer period truly is a journey of the soul, we have designed a series of offerings to guide us on our pilgrimage, with awareness that not only is each day different but that there are stages that we will walk through and that each stage involves specific challenges, teachings and tools.
+Because the Omer period truly is a journey of the soul, we have designed a series of offerings to guide us on our pilgrimage, with the awareness that not only is each day different but that there are stages that we will walk through and that each stage involves specific challenges, teachings, and tools.

 Each day we will send you an email with words of poetry, meditation, reflection, inspirational sacred text or song.
 Our hope and prayer is that these offerings will enrich your journey through the Omer and help nourish you during this season of cultivating our souls.
 And again, we journey through the wilderness together.

 Rabbi Jill Zimmerman